AguaClara/HRS-Bot-Geo/2019 Spring/Reports/HRSBotGeo2FinalReportDraft.md

 ## Future Work
 Next steps include designing an insert that fits into the visible, transparent part of the tube settler to understand how flocs and the geometry interact.
 The cylindrical insert only fit into the coupling that is screwed into the bottom of the settler, so the interaction between the flocs and the sloped geometry was not seen.
 Designing a longer cylindrical insert for the tube settler would elucidate what slope angles are optimal to prevent floc buildup.
 Greater slope angles (or steeper sides) will be tested for a 2 mm/s upflow velocity as well as a 3 mm/s upflow velocity.

 The team also intends to test at a 1 mm/s upflow velocity to see if the 58° linear cylinder insert is still successful.
 If not, a 75° linear cylinder insert has been printed and will be tested next.
 A successful insert would be a great benefit to the AguaClara Cornell lab.
 This insert would eliminate floc buildup at the bottom of the tube settler, which would decrease the maintenance and cleaning time of any lab apparatus, allowing researchers to carry out experiments more quickly.
-After such an insert is designed, research in this area should end because the filter would have completed its role of reducing cleaning time -- no further work **[would be - Addressed LB]** would be needed.
+After such an insert is designed, research in this area should end because the filter would have completed its role of reducing cleaning time -- no further work would be needed.

 ## Manual
 ### Purpose and Hypothesis